couchbase/docker/generate/resources/couchbase-server/README.md

 ## Multiple containers on a single host (medium)

-This is not a very useful deployment scenario unless you simply want to test out a multi-node cluster on your local workstation.
+This deployment scenario is useful for testing out a multi-node cluster on your local workstation.
 We would not recommend this for a production environment.
 Again, the norm for a production cluster is that each node runs on dedicated hardware.

 Still, if you want to play around with a local cluster to watch how rebalancing, failover, and so on work, this is probably the easiest way to achieve that.
 Network-wise, this is effectively the same as described the Software-Defined Network section: each container is given an internal IP address by Docker, and each of these IPs is visible to all other containers running on the same host.
 As above, these internal IPs should be used in the Admin Console when adding new nodes to the cluster.
 Likewise, for external access to the admin console, you should expose port 8091 of exactly one of the containers when you start it.